Skip to Main Content

 If you already have enough life insurance to use for collateral assignment, your next step is to find a lender who is willing to work with you.
 If you don’t yet have life insurance, or you don’t have enough, consider the amount of coverage you need and apply for a policy.
 You may need to undergo a medical exam and fill out an application.

 Once your policy has been approved, ask your insurance company or agent for a collateral assignment form, which you will complete and submit with your loan application papers.
-The form names your lender as an assignee of the policy—meaning that they have a stake in its benefits for as long as the loan exists.
+The form names your lender as an assignee of the policy — meaning that they have a stake in its benefits for as long as the loan exists.
 You will also name beneficiaries or a single beneficiary, who will receive whatever is left over from the death benefits after the loan is repaid.

 Note that you will need to stay current on your life insurance premium payments while the collateral assignment is active.
 This will be stated in the loan agreement, and failure to do so could have serious repercussions.
+If your life insurance policy lapses, you will almost certainly be in violation of your loan contract.
+Not only could your lender now be allowed to increase your interest rate, but they could demand an immediate repayment of the loan in full.

 Alternatives to life insurance as collateral